-(3 credit, 2 lecture, 2 lab) Prerequisite: DP110 or written departmental approval
+(3 credit, 2 lecture, 2 lab) Prerequisite: DP110; Pre- or Corequisite: SD145 or the ability to type 20 wpm

 This course introduces the operating systems used on today's microcomputers.
 The main emphasis is on the MS-DOS (Micro-Soft Disk Operating System) used on the IBM-PC and compatible machines.
 Students are also introduced to some commercial application software, file management, report generation, word processing, and spreadsheets.
 The PFS series from Software Publishing Company is used on the Apple and IBM-PC.